TerraMati/amongame/README.md

 # amongame
 Unfinished project on .mpl.
 Probably never going to finish it.
-Take it and make it executable.
-Please.
+You can download it and repair it.
+Everything missing is the images script.